malccad/pricing-library/README.md

 To ensure a more even coverage, we used Halton sequence, combined with Box Muller transform, to sample from a Gaussian distribution.
 ### Assumptions
 * Fixed interest rate and volatility
+* The asset pays dividend continously at a fixed rate.
 * Asset price follows geometric Brownian motion.

 ## Reference